vivasaayi/MyTVRemote/README.md

 2. Build the backend: `cd src-tauri && cargo build`
 3. Run in development: `cargo tauri dev`

+### TV prerequisites

+- Enable remote start/IP control on the TV.
+- If your model supports a Pre-Shared Key (PSK), set one under **Settings → Network &gt; Remote Device Settings** and enter the same value in the app.
+- If your TV uses PIN pairing instead, initiate pairing when prompted on the TV after the first command attempt.

 ## Usage

 1. Launch the app.
-2. Enter your Sony TV's IP address (find it in TV settings > Network).
+2. Enter your Sony TV's IP address (find it in TV settings &gt; Network) and optional PSK.
 3. Click the buttons to control the TV.

 Note: Ensure the TV and device are on the same network, and IP control is enabled on the TV.